It all begins with an observation.

 As a scholar-practitioner, Mateo’s work is guided by one central goal: To design and deliver evidence-based interventions that advance change leaders at the intersection of identities.

 Mateo holds 20+ years of experience as an organization development and change (ODC) consultant & trainer specializing in inclusive leadership, group & team dynamics, and organizational change.
-He currently serves as a Faculty Advisor to the Center for Women and Business at Bentley University and is a proud member of the Executive Board of Directors for GLSEN National, a leading LGBTQ+ education organization in the US.
-In 2024, he was awarded the Dr. Earl L. Avery MLK Leadership Award for his efforts to advance inclusion in organizations.
+He currently serves as a Faculty Advisor to the Center for Women and Business at Bentley University and is a proud member of the Executive Board of Directors for GLSEN National, the leading LGBTQ+ education advocacy organization in the US.
+In 2024, Mateo received Bentley’s Presidential Faculty Fellowship which provides resources for him to direct Bentley’s first leadership summit for LGBTQ+ professionals and allies.

 Dr. Cruz is an active contributor to internal (at Bentley University) and external events.